ronald-angel-tizzka/predictor-flask-hd/README.md

 ### Prerequisites

-You will need to have docker installed in yur local machine.
+You will need to have docker installed in your local machine.
 Example for ubuntu:

 ```
 sudo apt install docker-ce